parksunwoo/memo-archive/README.md

-# papers
+# memo
-summary of ML papers I've read
+pieces of interest